 Hey now hey now.
 Don’t dream it’s over.
 One life to live, one hour to lose.
 Make it count.

 The world needs influencers and leaders.
 Iraq, Ecuador, Venezuela, Iran, Lebanon and Ukraine.
-Even hot spots compete for attention and aids.
+Even hot spots have to compete for attention and aids.
 How many Tomahawks will it take?
 “The answer my friend, is blowing in the wind”.
 “It’s expensive to kill bad guys”.

 I wake up to the sound, not of “Mother Mary…” in Let It Be, but of bombardment.
 War again.
 Give it a chance! the times they are a changing, Mr. Tambourine Man.